zbr17/ShowUI/README.md

 - [x] [2024.11.27] We release the [arXiv paper](https://arxiv.org/abs/2411.17465), [HF Spaces demo](https://huggingface.co/spaces/showlab/ShowUI) and [`ShowUI-desktop`](https://huggingface.co/datasets/showlab/ShowUI-desktop).
 - [x] [2024.11.16] [`showlab/ShowUI-2B`](https://huggingface.co/showlab/ShowUI-2B) is available at huggingface.

+## ⚡ API Calling
+Run `python3 api.py` by providing a screenshot and a query.
+> Since we are based on huggingface gradio client, you don't need a GPU to deploy the model locally 🤗

 ## 🖥️ Computer Use
 See [Computer Use OOTB](https://github.com/showlab/computer_use_ootb?tab=readme-ov-file) for using ShowUI to control your PC.

 https://github.com/user-attachments/assets/f50b7611-2350-4712-af9e-3d31e30020ee

 ## ⭐ Quick Start
-Run `python3 api.py` by providing a screenshot and a query.

 See [Quick Start](QUICK_START.md) for local model usage.

 ## 🤗 Local Gradio